nmeum/hii/README.md

 ### Compatibility with ii

 Backwards compatibility with ii wasn't a goal.
-While the directory structure created by hii is the same as the one created by ii everything else is pretty much different.
+While the directory structure is backwards compatible everything else is pretty much different.
 This is the case because proper backwards compatibility would have been a lot of work and I personally didn't need it.

 ## Installation